crypto-org-chain/cosmos-sdk/docs/architecture/adr-tiered-lock-rewards.md

 - **Authority:** Only designated authority (e.g. gov) can update tier params and fund the pool.
 - **Tier minimum lock:** For each tier, `MinLockAmount` is enforced on **MsgLockTier**: `amount >= tiers[tier_id].MinLockAmount`.
 Params must set `MinLockAmount` ≥ 0; implementations may require it to be positive for a tier to accept new locks.
 - **Rewards only when delegated:** Tier lockers receive **no** base or bonus rewards unless the position is delegated to a validator.
 This enforces that lockers contribute to network security to earn rewards.
+- **No undelegation until exit:** **MsgTierUndelegate** is only allowed when the position has triggered exit (`ExitTriggeredAt != 0`).
+Tier lockers cannot voluntarily undelegate while in the tier, so they keep providing security until they commit to leaving.
 - **No double bonus:** Bonus is fixed APY accrued over time; tracked per position (`LastBonusAccrual`); paid on `MsgWithdrawTierRewards` (and optionally on TierUndelegate/TierRedelegate).
 - **Pool balance:** Never send more than pool balance; cap bonus payout to available balance.
 - **Tier-only delegation:** Only tier module can delegate/undelegate/redelegate tier-locked tokens; staking messages from users do not affect tier positions.